Integral models in unramified mixed characteristic (0,2) of hermitian orthogonal Shimura varieties of PEL type, Part I

-In Sections 2 and 3 we present tools from the crystalline theory and from the theories of group schemes and of involutions of matrix algebras over commutative ${\bf Z}$-algebras (respectively).
-In Sections 5 to 7 we prove Theorem 1.4 (a), (b), and (c) (respectively).
-In Section 4 we list crystalline notations and elementary properties that are needed in Sections 5 to 7.
+Sections 2 and 3 present tools from the crystalline theory and from the theories of group schemes and of involutions of matrix algebras over commutative ${\bf Z}$-algebras (respectively).
+Section 5 proves Theorem 1.4 (a).
+Section 6 checks that $\Mn_{k(v),\rm red}$ is regular and formally smooth over $k(v)$.
+Section 7 proves Theorem 1.4 (b) and Proposition 1.4.1.
+Section 4 lists notations, properties, and strategies that are used in Sections 5 to 7.

 {\bf 1.5.
-On Part II.} The hypothesis of Main Theorem that $G_{{\bf Z}_2}$ is a split ${\bf GSO}_{2n}$ group scheme is inserted to ease notations and to be able to apply the mentioned result of Noot.
+On Part II.} The hypothesis of the Main Theorem that $G_{{\bf Z}_2}$ is a split ${\bf GSO}_{2n}$ group scheme is inserted only to ease notations and to be able to apply the results of [35].
 Part II of this paper will prove the Main Theorem without this hypothesis.
-The proofs of Theorem 1.4 (a) and (b) can be easily adapted to the general case.
-The main idea of Part II will be to use relative PEL situations (similar but different from the ones of [38, Subsubsection 4.3.16 and Section 6]) to get that for proving the identity $\Mn^{\rm s}=\Mn^{\rm n}$ we can assume that $G_{{\bf Z}_2}$ is a split ${\bf GSO}_{2n}$ group scheme.
+The proof of the Main Theorem can be easily adapted to the general case.
+The main idea of Part II will be to use relative PEL situations (similar but different from the ones of [39, Subsubsect.
+4.3.16 and Sect.
+6]) to get that for proving that $\Mn$ is regular and formally smooth over $O_{(v)}$, we can assume that $G_{{\bf Z}_2}$ is a split ${\bf GSO}_{2n}$ group scheme.

 {\bigsll {\bf 2.
 Crystalline preliminaries}}